PostHog/posthog.com/contents/blog/pick-cofounder.md

 Lastly, focus on building systems that eventually negate your involvement in day-to-day tasks.
 As co-founders, you want to be climbing higher up the priority ladder to focus on more high-level problems within the company.
 Document all your processes, get your team members to own their individual remits, give them the resources they need to succeed, and source regular feedback on whether the systems you've put in place are working.
 In the long run, recusing yourselves from the day-to-day activities of the business will be a far more effective use of your time.

 Loved this?
-Let us know on Twitter or LinkedIn.
-Sign up for our newsletter to get more posts on startups, growth, and analytics.
+Let us know on [Twitter](https://twitter.com/posthoghq) or [LinkedIn](https://linkedin.com/company/posthog), and subscribe to our [newsletter](https://posthog.com/newsletter) for more posts on startups, growth, and analytics.
-[insert newsletter subscription box]